NK-Works/Kalp-Vote/README.md

 ## Deployment

-The easiest way to deploy your Next.js application is by using **Netlify**.
+The easiest way to deploy your Next.js application is by using **Netlify** or **Vercel**.
 For more information on deploying your app, check out the official [Next.js deployment documentation](https://nextjs.org/docs/deployment).

 ## Project Structure